httprint/httprint_console/README.md

 Copy console.conf.sample to console.conf and change settings

 To have sounds, copy all [files](https://cloud.cristo.re/s/jfRFeHYKM3pcLPi) into "sounds" folder and install mpg123

+On windows, download [SumatraPDF](https://www.sumatrapdfreader.org/download-free-pdf-viewer) portable into the script folder

 Run console.py